RatatoskRagnarok/Coursera_Capstone/final_project/Readme.md

 ## Hospital Numbers and Covid19 Death Rates

-A project using Foursquare.com and other data sources to determine if death rates from Covid19 vary between urban areas with more hospitals, and rural areas with fewer hospitals.
+A project using Foursquare API and other data sources to determine if Covid19 case fatality rates vary between areas depending on hospitals per capita.

 Looking specifically at New York state and Kansas.